replicatedhq/kURL/CONTRIBUTING.md

 1. Build packages for target OS:

-   **NOTE** If your local environment is Apple Silicon M1/M2 ensure that you run before build the packages:
+   **NOTE** If your local environment is Apple Silicon M1/M2 ensure that you run the following before building packages:

    ```sh
    export GOOS=linux